woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/text.rst

      - No
      - Used in conjunction with ``x-group``.
 When ``true`` all items in a group are labeled.
 When ``false``, only the largest geometry in the group is labeled.
 Valid for lines only.
      - ``false``
+   * - ``x-labelPriority``
+     - No
+     - The priority used when choosing which labels to display during conflict resolution.
+Higher priority values take precedence over lower priority values.
+     - 1000
    * - ``x-repeat``
      - No
      - Desired distance (in pixels) between labels drawn on a group.
 If zero, only one label will be drawn.
 Used in conjunction with ``x-group``.
 Valid for lines only.